 Workflow inputs and outputs

-Clicking on the workflow name (on the card in the Workflows tab of the workspace) will yield a lot of detail about the inner workings of the WDL.
-For example, the Inputs and Outputs buttons will tell you variable names and attribute types for every subtask within the workflow.
-If the workflow is already configured - as Featured Workspaces and some curated workflows are - the Inputs attributes (the actual integer, string, or file) will be filled in (see screenshot below):
+Clicking on the workflow name (on the card in the Workflows tab of the workspace) will provide details about the inner workings of the WDL.
+The Inputs and Outputs tabs are where to find variable names and attribute types for every subtask within the workflow.
+If the workflow is already configured - as Featured Workspaces and some curated workflows are - the attributes will be filled in (see screenshot below) for the required variables:

 What are attributes?

 Attributes are the integers, strings, or files, the variables represent.
-They are in the last column of the Inputs button (see screenshot above).
-File-type attributes can be part of the Data Table or the Workspace Data (references), or hard-coded in with complete paths (i.e. gs://kdjvHFHL).
+They are in the last column of the Inputs tab (see screenshot above).
+File-type attributes can reference the data or workspace data tables, or hard-coded in with complete paths (i.e. gs://kdjvHFHL).

-- Attribute from the Data Table has the prefix "this." in the inputs or outputs attribute column (see the fourth row - "this.sample_id" - in the screenshot above).
+- Attributes defined in the data table have the prefix "this." (see the fourth row - "this.sample_id" - in the screenshot above).
 For a primer on populating the workspace Data Table to link to your data, click here.

-- Attribute from Workspace Data has the prefix "workspace." (such as the fifth row - "workspace.ref_fasta" in the screenshot)
+- Attributes from the workspace data table have the prefix "workspace." (such as the fifth row - "workspace.ref_fasta" in the screenshot)

 - File or string-type attribute in quotes are hard-coded into the WDL (such as the sixth row - "200" - in the screenshot above).
 Note that you can hard-code input data files by including the whole path and file name in quotes (i.e. "gs://fc-2c4a1a1e-92fe-4c1b-876d-58b9222f9aae/NA12878.cram").